Lisa Lichtig, MD and Mara’akame

 I see men, women and children of all ages for integrative functional medicine consulations.

 I also specialize in caring for infants and pregnant couples.
 Supporting them in holistic infant care, parenting skills and coaching/counsel to meet the experience of pregnancy and birth with wisdom, skill, perspective and heart.
 I call this heart of birth and parenting consultations.

 Finally, I offer traditional healing and counsel as a Mara’akame, initiated healer in the Huichol shamanic tradition.

 In 2010, I chose to formalize my credentials as a holistic integrative medical doctor by sitting for the national board certification exam.
+In 2018, I completed the IFM Certification Program, which is the highest level of education available in Functional Medicine and am now an IFM certified practitioner.
 I continue to fine tune my skills as a physician through additional training in functional medicine so I can be more effective in helping my patients get to the root of things and join a community of amazing physicians around the world.